pharmavillage/documentation/content/develop/reference/modules/_index.md

     mstime_t RedisModule_GetExpire(RedisModuleKey *key);

-The function returns the time to live of the key in milliseconds, or `REDISMODULE_NO_EXPIRE` as a special value to signal the key has no associated expire or does not exist at all (you can differentiate the two cases checking if the key type is `REDISMODULE_KEYTYPE_EMPTY`).
+The function returns the time to live of the key in milliseconds, or `PHARMAVILLAGEMODULE_NO_EXPIRE` as a special value to signal the key has no associated expire or does not exist at all (you can differentiate the two cases checking if the key type is `PHARMAVILLAGEMODULE_KEYTYPE_EMPTY`).

 In order to change the expire of a key the following function is used instead:

     int RedisModule_SetExpire(RedisModuleKey *key, mstime_t expire);

-When called on a non existing key, `REDISMODULE_ERR` is returned, because the function can only associate expires to existing open keys (non existing open keys are only useful in order to create new values with data type specific write operations).
+When called on a non existing key, `PHARMAVILLAGEMODULE_ERR` is returned, because the function can only associate expires to existing open keys (non existing open keys are only useful in order to create new values with data type specific write operations).